-This lab involves two very broad areas of study in instrumentation: analog-to-digital conversion and graphical computer programming.
+This lab introduces the basic ideas of computer-controlled instruments and graphical computer programming.
 Both areas require an entire book to thoroughly study the topics.
-However, the following short introduction to graphical programming will allow you to use a computer to take simple measurements.
+However, the following short introduction to graphical programming will allow you to do simple programming of instrumentation using one of the most widely-used computer programs, LabVIEW®.
+Incidentally, LabVIEW® stands for Laboratory Virtual Instrument Engineering Workbench.